JD2112/DataScanR/assests/bugs.md

 **fixed** package added to the docker image **added to library imports**

-2. automatically calculates normality and prompt `problem calculating normality`!!!
+**FIXED** 2. automatically calculates normality and prompt `problem calculating normality`!!! **- when there are less than 3 non-NA values, the normality crashed.
+Added automatic removing of variables with less than 3 non-NA variables to perform normality check**

 ## Correlation
 **FIXED** 1. should have a notification, `select numeric variables` **- only numerical variables are in the dropdown**<br>